syntatis/composer-starter/README.md

 ## Commands

-This repository comes with several Composer scripts to help you with common development tasks such as testing, linting, formatting, and static analysis.
-You can run these commands using `composer <command>` in your terminal.
+This starter template comes with several Composer scripts to help you with common development tasks such as testing, `linting`, formatting, and static analysis.
+You can run these commands using `composer <command>` from the root of your project.

 <table>
     <thead>